enriicola/Linked-adm-In/README.md

     ```
     db.jobOffers.createIndex({ expire_date: 1, type: 1, country: 1 });
     ```
     - Then, we think about having a compound unique index to enforce key constraint on the aggregate key {title, companyName}: given that type and expire_date are in partial overlap between queries we select them as a shard key.
-Here the unique index:
+Here the unique indexes:
     ```
+    db.jobOffers.createIndex(
+      { type: 1, expire_date: 1 },
+      { unique: true }
+    );

     db.jobOffers.createIndex(
       { type: 1, expire_date: 1, title: 1, companyName: 1 },
       { unique: true }